Jeff Bezos phone hacking incident: Investigations

 In January 2019, the National Enquirer released details of Bezos having conducted an affair.
 Bezos had security specialist Gavin de Becker lead an investigation into how the National Enquirer obtained the information.

 In February 2019, Bezos wrote a post on Medium, accusing The National Enquirer and its parent company American Media, Inc. (AMI) of extortion and blackmail of him with images of his affair.
 In the post, Bezos referenced that AMI had been investigated for "various actions they've taken on behalf of the Saudi Government", and stated that the reporting of The Washington Post on the killing of Jamal Khashoggi "is undoubtedly unpopular in certain circles".

 Later in February 2019, Bezos and de Becker hired digital forensic experts from the FTI Consulting company to analyse Bezos's iPhone.
 The Wall Street Journal later reported that Bezos did not want to give his phone directly to the Federal Bureau of Investigation (FBI); thus he had FTI Consulting do the work.
 Some FTI Consulting workers previously worked for the FBI.
 The Wall Street Journal also reported that FTI Consulting communicated with law enforcement officials about their work.

-In March 2019, de Becker wrote an article for The Daily Beast, stating that Bezos' and his "investigators and several experts concluded with high confidence that the Saudis had access to Bezos's phone, and gained private information". de Becker also reported he had presented details of his investigation to law enforcement officials; furthermore, he said there was a "close relationship" between bin Salman and American Media CEO David Pecker.
+In March 2019, de Becker wrote an article for The Daily Beast, stating that Bezos' and his "investigators and several experts concluded with high confidence that the Saudis had access to Bezos's phone, and gained private information". de Becker also reported he had presented details of his investigation to law enforcement officials; furthermore, he said there was a "close relationship" between Mohammed and American Media CEO David Pecker.
 He highlighted that AMI had attempted to have him publicly declare that the investigation into Bezos's phone found that AMI had not used "eavesdropping or hacking in their newsgathering process", and had demanded his declaration that AMI's story was not "influenced in any manner by external forces".
 Lastly, de Becker stated that it was "unclear" whether AMI knew of the alleged hack by the Saudis.

 In April 2019, Bezos was interviewed by federal investigators when the FBI was researching whether Israeli technology company NSO Group had conducted hacks into people and companies in the United States.
 As of November 2021, probes by the U.S. government have not led to public action against the National Enquirer or Saudi Arabia.

 In November 2019, FTI Consulting finished compiling the report for the forensic analysis of Bezos's phone.